Jeshibu/Playnite-wiki/Frequently-Asked-Questions.md

 ### How do I convert installed version to portable?

 * Shutdown Playnite
-* Copy content of `%appdata\Playnite` into Playnite's application folder
+* Copy content of `%appdata%\Playnite` into Playnite's application folder
 * Delete `unins000.exe` and `unins000.dat` files
 * Edit `config.json` and change `DatabasePath` property value to `"library"`